Bath Lane is effectively a spur of East Street, down to the quay and the amenities which lay at the bottom. It is designated U495 and U499.

 For years this was Fareham's only park, and it was used by the community for various events and exercises, and it also meant that this road was originally called Park Lane.

 In 1838, a bathing house was built at the end of the road, using water from the creek, allowing men and women to bathe separately.
 As a result, the road became known as Bathing House Lane, which was later adopted as its formal name, although maps don't seem to have reflected this.
+The area along the waterfront was known as Bathing House Quay.

 At the start of the 20th Century, the bathing house closed (to become cottages), so the street name was shortened to Bath Lane.
 Swimming in the creek continued to be a popular pastime until the mid-1950s, where the silting up and pollution (it was never clean by today's standards, but discarded German submarines apparently made it worse) put an end to it for most people.

-The earliest map I've seen shows it as a tree-lined road, with a single property at Yewtree Cottage immediately south of the railway line.
+Early maps show Bath Lane as a tree-lined road, with a single property at Yewtree Cottage immediately south of the railway line.
 Some of the park is marked as allotments, with Payne's College by the waterfront and a well by the quay.
 By the end of the century, most of the trees appear to have gone, and there are a couple more properties at the top of the road, although the junction with East Street is still marked as woodland.

 The next map is dated 1932 and shows at least eight new properties on the west side, north of the railway.
 Most of the houses on Deanes Park Road are now shown, and Yewtree Cottage and the land south of it have been divided up to become more houses.